-Note: The EV charging standard does not support charging below 1.4kW.
+Note: the EV charging standard does not support charging below 1.4kW.

 To supplement the ECO and ECO+ modes, there are various optional boost functions, designed to ensure your car achieves minimum levels of charge whatever the weather.
 More on these below.